naninovel/docs/docs/guide/visual-scripting.md

     <iframe src="https://www.youtube-nocookie.com/embed/N856vi18XVU" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

 Some of the essential Naninovel events can be automatically routed to PlayMaker FSMs.
 For this, create a global [user event](https://hutonggames.fogbugz.com/default.asp?W148) with an appropriate name and use it inside an FSM.
-Here are the available event names:
+Following are the available event names:

 - `Naninovel/Engine/OnInitialized`
 - `Naninovel/ScriptPlayer/OnPlay`